joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/28/science/giant-mantas-pregnant-ultrasound.html

 **Live Updates: Trump to Pay Tribute at Lindsey Graham’s Washington Funeral**\
-`The service for the South Carolina senator will be attended by Prime Minister Benjamin Netanyahu of Israel and President Volodymyr Zelensky of Ukraine.
+`The service for the South Carolina senator is being attended by Prime Minister Benjamin Netanyahu of Israel and President Volodymyr Zelensky of Ukraine.
 Vice President JD Vance was among the speakers at a morning ceremony.`\
 https://www.nytimes.com/live/2026/07/28/us/lindsey-graham-funeral-services

 **Booker Prize 2026 Nominees: Marlon James, Elizabeth Strout and More**\